 The District Life Coordinator (DLC) serves as a point of contact between congregations, church workers, and lay people of the District, connecting them with resources of the LCMS such as Eyes of Life and LCMS World Relief and Human Care as well as affiliated ministries such as Lutherans for Life.
 The Life Coordinator shares information on these resources and highlights news and events happening within our communities and state.
 In coordination with the District Office, the Kansas DLC will schedule and plan a District March for Life event either on or near the date of the State March for Life.

 Meet the Kansas District Life Coordinator

-News and Events
+News and Resources

 Have you seen the movie Unplanned?
 This powerful film takes a hard look at the horrors of abortion and the gift of God’s grace and forgiveness.
 Whether you’ve seen the movie or are planning to see it soon, Lutherans for Life is proud to offer several resources to aid you in understanding the film from the Lutheran perspective of Law and Gospel.
 The resources even include a study guide for your church’s small group.

 Starting in 2022, The Lutheran Church—Missouri Synod will match $1 million in funds dedicated by our congregations for their local pro-life action and activity, including caring for women in crisis pregnancies and providing support for moms, dads and babies.
 To learn more about this exciting new opportunity, watch the video or click the link below.

 LIFELINE CHILDREN’S SERVICES

 Lifeline Children’s Services equips families who are interested in providing vulnerable children with a Gospel-centered home.
 The organization works in 16 states, including Kansas, offering help with adoption, foster care, orphan care, counseling, and training.
 If you or your congregation are interested in learning more about these services, check out Lifeline’s website.

 KANSAS STATE OFFICE